Vilnius-Lyceum-Robotics/limelight-3a-mod/README.md

 2. If your distro automatically mounts drives, the `rootfs` partition will be mounted automatically.
 Else, mount it manually.

 ### Method 3: through the Python interface on the Limelight
 This one is the harder one of the bunch to complete.
-It relies on the SnapScript Python functionality being ran as `root` on the Limelight internally, theoretically giving you access to `root` without modifying the image using conventional methods, possibly staying legal for FTC (keep in mind that the final decision rests with the judges).
+It relies on the SnapScript Python functionality being ran as `root` on the Limelight internally, theoretically giving you access to `root` without modifying the image using conventional methods, possibly staying legal for FTC (keep in mind that the final decision rests with the judges at your competitions).

 Write a Python script to open `/etc/shadow` on runtime and print it out into the console.
 Then modify it as specified [here](#modifying-etcshadow) and run another script to save the new file contents into the file.
 A demo script might be added later on to this doc.